 Key Takeaways

-• Title loans are secured loans using your car’s title as collateral, offering higher loan amounts but risking vehicle loss.
+• Title loans are secured by your car title and can offer higher amounts but risk vehicle loss.

-• Payday loans are unsecured loans, tied to your next paycheck, with smaller amounts but often leading to a debt cycle.
+• Payday loans are unsecured, smaller, and tied to your next paycheck, but often lead to a debt cycle.

 Which Loan Is Right for You?